thoughtbot/laptop/README.md

 [OpenSSL]: https://www.openssl.org/

 # Docker
-* [Docker] Docker is a computer program that performs operating-system-level virtualization, used in development and production
+* [Docker] is a computer program that performs operating-system-level virtualization, used in development and production

 [Docker]: https://docs.docker.com/engine/docker-overview/

 # Slack
-* [Slack] Slack is a collaboration hub for work, which we use as a communication channel
+* [Slack] is a collaboration hub for work, which we use as a communication channel

 [Slack]: https://slack.com/

 # Google Chrome
-* [Google Chrome] Google Chrome is a browser that comes with great developer tools for web development
+* [Google Chrome] is a browser that comes with great developer tools for web development

 [Google Chrome]: https://www.google.com/chrome/